ds-rants/ds-rants/posts/2025/2025_04_24_Consultancy_obliteration/obliteration.md

 Their previous garbage pipeline ran in 4 hours, a new one has been running for **[REDACTED]**.

 I now feel the taste of blood between my teeth.
 I yearn for their demise.
-I will inflict permanent damage to them.
+I will inflict permanent damage on them.
 From this point, I am not a Data Scientist, I morph into the most dangerous and ungodly species on earth, not even human anymore...
 I am now a lawyer.
 Because the only thing I have for them are questions, but of the most dangerous kind, the kind for which you already know all the answers...

-The smell of blood goes up to my nose...
+The smell of blood rises to my nose...

 > Can you please give me the commit ID of your merge request?
 I asked innocently.